xiangyu2022/DisfreeTestAPS/README.md

-# Distribution-free test for stochastic gravitational wave (SGWB) models.
+# Distribution-free goodness-of-fit test for angular power spectrum Models.

 Codes and tutorials for our companion two papers:
 - **Algeri, S. et al. (2024+)**